 If your doctor has told you that your cholesterol levels are high, you should take a good look at your diet and lifestyle and see what aspects could be improved.

-When your doctor tells you your "cholesterol" levels are high, what he/she really means is that the levels in your body of a range of different fat-like substances are not within the normal range.
+If your doctor tells you your "cholesterol" levels are high, they mean that the levels of a range of different fat-like substances in your body are not within the normal range.
 Cholesterol tests measure:

 - Total "cholesterol"

 Although there is often a genetic reason for your cholesterol levels being high, watching what you eat and exercising can make a difference to your LDL and HDL levels.
 Let's look at ten different ways to do just that!

 1. Eat More Oats And Other Soluble Fiber